GrillBot/grillbot/README.md

 - `ConnectionStrings:Default` - Connection string to database.
 - `ConnectionStrings:Cache` - Connection string to cache database.
+- `ConnectionStrings:StorageAccount` - Connection string to Azure Storage Account or Storage Account emulator.
 - `Discord:Token` - Discord authentication token.
-- `OAuth2:ClientId`, `OAuth2:ClientSecret` - Client ID and secret for login to administrations.
+- `Auth:OAuth2:ClientId`, `Auth:OAuth2:ClientSecret` - Client ID and secret for login to administrations.
+- `RabbitMQ:Hostname`, `RabbitMQ:Username`, `RabbitMQ:Password` - Credentials for your RabbitMQ instance.

-*Without these settings the bot will not run.*
+_Without these settings the bot will not run._

 Recommended environment variables:

 - `Discord:Logging:GuildId`, `Discord:Logging:ChannelId` - Guild and channel specification for notifications on errors to channel.
 - `Birthday:Notifications:GuildId`, `Birthday:Notifications:ChannelId` - Guild and channel specification for notifications of birthdays.
-- `Services:Graphics:Api` - Base URL to the [graphics](https://github.com/GrillBot/GrillBot.Services/tree/master/src/Graphics) microservice.
-- `Services:RubbergodService:Api` - Base URL to the [rubbergod](https://github.com/GrillBot/GrillBot.Services/tree/master/src/RubbergodService) microservice.
-- `Services:FileService:Api` - Base URL to the [file](https://github.com/GrillBot/GrillBot.Services/tree/master/src/FileService) microservice.

-*If you're using Docker instance, bind `/GrillBotData` directory as volume.*
+_If you're using Docker instance, bind `/GrillBotData` directory as volume._

+_If you're not have access to the GrillBot development environment, ask [Hobit](https://hobiiitt.carrd.co/) for access or deploy your instances of [microservices](https://github.com/grillbot/grillbot.services), RabbitMQ and Postgres._

 ## Docker